Paloja2017/UFC-Report-in-Power-BI/README.md

 ![](Ikigai.png)

 A few years ago I was introduced to the IKIGAI concept of people in Okinawa and as a follower of the philosophy "absorb what is useful, reject what is useless and create your own" 🙂, it seemed to me an interesting visual representation of the connections between profession and passion.
-Miyamoto Musashi (Author of Book of Five Rings) in one of his sayings says: "If you know the WAY broadly you will see it in everything" and being a passionate long-time practitioner of martial arts (hands and weapons) - the side of passion / and Power BI Report Creator - the side of passion and profession, I considered it as an interesting connection between combat sports events, specifically UFC MMA Events in this case, as well as their analysis through the creation of a report in Power BI, where the results of the fights will be materialized in a way that tells the story in the best way.
+Miyamoto Musashi (Author of Book of Five Rings) in one of his sayings says: "If you know the WAY broadly you will see it in everything" and being a passionate long-time practitioner of martial arts (hands and weapons) - the side of passion / and Power BI Report Creator - the side of passion and profession, I considered it as an interesting combination between combat sports events, specifically UFC MMA Events in this case, as well as their analysis through the creation of a report in Power BI, where the results of the fights will be materialized in a way that tells the story in the best way.

-Considering that there is more than one way to climb the mountain, for the moment, at this time, this is my way of the moment that I saw fit to build this report.
+Considering that there is more than one way to climb the mountain, for the moment, at this time, this is my way of the moment that I saw to build this report.
-I say this because the possibilities of Power BI as a product are rapidly changing for the better, both superficially - in the visualization part as well as the content part, this makes us as creators try to keep up with the evolution of the product.
+I say this because the possibilities of Power BI as a product are rapidly changing for the better, both in surface - in the visualization part as well as the content part, this makes us as creators try to keep up with the evolution of the product.
 Again from Musashi: "Determine that today you will overcome your self of the day before"
 ## Data
-The data was collected from several sources, first from VEGAS ODDS (there were csv files that for some reason are no longer available), Wikipedia (they were extracted by web scrapping) as well as from the UFC official website (through webscraping in this case the photos of the female fighters ).
+The data was collected from several sources, first from VEGAS ODDS (there were csv files that for some reason are no longer available), Wikipedia (they were extracted by web scrapping) as well as from the UFC official website (through webscraping in this case the photos of the fighters ).
 The initial data from Vegas Odds is very dirty.
 With the use of Power Query I have prepared them for the data model.
-The initial purpose was that I considered these csvs to be open to the public and the project was originally built so that every week we download new files from Vegas Ods and the report is automatically updated.
+The initial purpose was that I considered these csv to be open to the public and the project was originally built so that every week we download new files from Vegas Ods and the report is automatically updated.
 Also, the built data model follows a Header/Detail table approach, calculating the reusability of the data I had.
 This is no longer available because that site no longer hosts the data.
-The data I have available represents the real data on the events held in the UFC from March 11, 1994 to August 12, 2023, that is, almost 30 years, which are 7,128 fighting.
-According to my analysis of the data, these data are not all because some events are missing, something that can be seen if you compare the skills of any fighter from my report to the one on the Internet, but in any case, those that are available are super sufficient for the construction of a data model on which a report will be built analyzing events, events and fighters.
+The data I have available represents the real data on the events held in the UFC from March 11 1994 to August 12 2023, that is, almost 30 years, which are 7,128 fights.
+According to my analysis of the data, these data are not all because some events are missing, something that can be seen if you compare the fights of any fighter from my report to the one on the Internet, but in any case, those that are available are super sufficient for the construction of a data model on which a report will be built analyzing events, events and fighters.
-As an idea in the future, I have the completion of all events and events by building an application in PowerApps or in Google AppSheet for input data forms, but it also depends on how much time I have available, always for myself and my curiosity.
+As an idea in the future, I have the completion of all events and events by building an application in PowerApps or in Google AppSheet for input data, but it also depends on how much time I have available, always for myself and my curiosity.
-The way of completing this report has some inspirations (from other platforms) that have served as basic ideas for further construction while the navigation of the report is based on the inspiration from some reports that I have seen from Miguel Myers (from him I have seen two levels, I have expanded them up to three).
+The way of completing this report has some inspirations (from other platforms) that have served as basic ideas for further construction while the navigation of the report is based on the inspiration from some reports that I have seen from Miguel Myers (from him I have seen two levels navigation buttons, I have expanded them up to three).
-Due to the best use of the canvas, I used the tooltip and when I wanted to present details that I considered reasonable, I used the drillthrough ability in Power BI.
+Due to the best use of the canvas, I used the tooltip and when I wanted to present details that I considered reasonable, and also I used the drillthrough ability in Power BI.

 **_The purpose of this report is the reflection of my skills as a data analyst and Power bi Creator in my portfolio, as well as the research of the capacities of power bi in the presentation of data in the form of a report approximately as a web page.
-The data is not my property, and this presentation of the report has no commercial purpose, even though the data represents the real races that took place (with some events as mentioned that are missing)_**
+The data is not my property, and this presentation of the report has no commercial purpose, even though the data represents the real fghts that took place (with some events as mentioned that are missing)_**

 ## Statement

 Prompt:
-As a long-time martial artist and Power BI consultant, I wanted to build for myself a data model on the fights that take place in the UFC - MMA for my curiosity in order to analyze the results of the fights from which they come and which dominate.
+As a long-time martial artist and Power BI consultant, I wanted to build for myself a data model on the fights that take place in the UFC - MMA for my curiosity in order to analyze the results of the fights from which they end and which type of fighter dominate.
 The possibilities for building a report in BI are numerous because there is abundant data, although not complete.

 ## BI Requirements

-The requirements of the bi project were analyzing these metrics:
+The requirements of the BI project were analyzing these metrics:
 - Number of events
 - Event details
 - Total Fights